hiroppy/web-app-template/README.md

   <summary>Playwright</summary>
   <ul>
     <li>
-      introducing <a href="https://playwright.dev/docs/pom" target="_blank">Page object models</a> for e2e to make it resistant to change code
+      introducing <a href="https://playwright.dev/docs/pom">Page object models</a> for e2e to make it resistant to change code
     </li>
     <li>introducing how to avoid OAuth Providers with NextAuth.js</li>
   </ul>